Data Protection Privacy Noticeby praxe2apHe2eSwa

 How we use your information

 To provide you with the dental care and treatment that you need, we require up-to-date and accurate information about you.
-We will share your information with Denplan or Practice Pan in connection with your dental treatment.
 We may contact you to conduct patient surveys or for feedback about your treatment for quality control purposes

 We will seek your preference for how we contact you about your dental care.
 Our usual methods are telephone, text, email or letter.
 If you give your consent we may use your contact details to inform you of products and services available at our Practice.